eye4357/x_make_pip_updates_x/README.md

 > "Dependencies age fast.
 I keep them fresh, verified, and logged before they ever touch production."

 ## Manifesto
 x_make_pip_updates_x automates package audits and upgrades.
-It compares installed versus requested versions, enforces hash verification, and surfaces dependency graphs so the Road to 0.20.3 stack never goes stale.
+It compares installed versus requested versions, enforces hash verification, and surfaces dependency graphs so the Road to 0.20.4 stack never goes stale.

-## 0.20.3 Command Sequence
+## 0.20.4 Command Sequence
-Version 0.20.3 folds upgrade evidence into the JSON ledger.
-Every dependency move now emits diagnostics that link back to the visitor's per-file telemetry and the orchestrator snapshots.
+Version 0.20.4 feeds the propagation column in the new Kanban layout.
+Upgrade runs now register their JSON ledgers with the orchestrator summary so the Pip Package Propagation checkpoint reports the exact batches, retries, and failures without an operator lifting a finger.

 ## Ingredients
 - Python 3.11+